bhakes/bhakes.github.io/menu/quotes.md

 ### Software/Technology
 * "Don't worry about what anybody else is going to do.
 The best way to predict the future is to invent it." - Alan Kay
+* "The first 90 percent of the code accounts for the first 90 percent of the development time.
+The remaining 10 percent of the code accounts for the other 90 percent of the development time.
+(The 90/90 Rule)" — Tom Cargill, Bell Labs

 ### Risk-taking and Skin-in-the-Game
 * “The curse of modernity is that we are increasingly populated by a class of people who are better at explaining than understanding, or better at explaining than doing.”  ― Nassim Nicholas Taleb, Skin in the Game: Hidden Asymmetries in Daily Life